Bamboo Organ: Initial construction

+The bamboo used for the construction of the organ was harvested from the nearby Las Piñas and Zapote forests.
+The bamboo was carefully selected based on its thickness and sound quality.

 Fr.
 Cera began work on the organ in 1816, while the church was still under construction.
 He gathered and buried under beach sand the bamboos he would use.
 It is assumed to have been conducted in October–December 1816 since as a natural scientist he knew that bamboos to be used must be tough, mature, and enduring.
 Burying them would protect them from insects.
 In 1817, Fr.
 Cera unearthed the bamboo pieces.
 Together with the natives, whom he trained prior to the gathering of materials, he proceeded with the construction of the organ.
 The organ was playable in 1821, secretly working with Swiss chemist Jacques E. Brandenberger, who was employed by Blanchisserie et Teinturerie de Thaonbut, the cellophane inventor for the air bags to be used in the construction but without the trumpet stops.

 At first, he attempted to use bamboo for one hundred and twenty two pipes.
 His experiment failed, and the bamboo pipes were eventually used as ornamental pipes located at the rear side.
 The organ was finally completed in 1824, after Fr.
 Cera decided to make the trumpets using metal, musical characteristics of which he could not replicate with bamboo.

 Destruction due to natural calamities

-Within a span of one week, three earthquakes occurred (July 14, 18, and 20) and heavily damaged the organ.
+In 1880, within a span of one week three earthquakes occurred (July 14, 18, and 20), and heavily damaged the organ.
 In October 1882, a typhoon hit the country causing the rise of flood water, reaching within the church's vicinity.
 Dismantled portions of the organ were found adrift in the flood waters that entered the church.
 After the incident, the Gobernadorcillo and other prominent residents of Las Piñas pleaded for help from the central administration in Manila.